coder966/spring-boot-starter-multi-security-realms/README.md

 Configuring this in Spring can be tricky and a bit complicated.
 You can even potentially introduce security bugs if you try to implement these features manually.

-## Why `spring-boot-starter-multi-security-realms`

-This library allows you to easily and declaratively define these realms.
-It also brings extra features like:
+## Multi-Factor Authentication (MFA) / Multi-Step Authentication

-- Multi-steps authentication support (aka Multi-Factor Authentication MFA).
-For example: username & password step, then OTP step, etc...
-You don't have to think about how to implement this, just use the built-in support.
+#### For example: username & password step, then OTP step, etc...

+Often it's hard to implement MFA securely.
+Some issues we let you avoid when using this library:
+- Protect against user jumping steps (directly calling the final step api).
+- Protect against completed-step data being sent for subsequent step api call.
+  For example, we don't need and shouldn't send username & password to the otp step.
+This is often a discouraged approach, which we handle for you.
+- Stateless, no need to keep track of user current step in your db or any persistence layer.

+## Other Features
+In addition to supporting multiple realms and MFA, we also provide these features:

+- Declarative approach using annotations.
+No manual configurations.
-- Ability to define public apis per realm without the need to access and update the `SecurityFilterChain` manually.
+- Ability to define public apis directly using `@AnonymousAccess`.
-  This is helpful if your application is huge, and you want to define public apis in segregated modules without the need to define them in a central place.
+  - Just annotate your `@GetMapping` or similar methods with `@AnonymousAccess` and you are good to go.
+  - No need to get your hands dirty with `SecurityFilterChain`.
 - You still have full control and can define custom `SecurityFilterChain`s if you wish.
   By default, this library creates a default `SecurityFilterChain` and injects the multi realm support into it.

 ## Usage